codetocloudorg/platform-engineering/docs/dagger/database-agent-example/README.md

 `psql -h localhost -U postgres -d postgres` -> this start interactive psql `\q` to exit.
 Run `\dt` to see that tables are setup.
 Run `select * from staff;` to see that tables are seeded.
 ![alt text](image-1.png)

-If using existin code then do not run below command and proceed to step 4.
+If using existing code then do not run below command and proceed to step 4.
 Otherwise run this command and modify `main.py` and `pyproject.toml`

 3. Run `dagger init --sdk=python --name=agent_database_example --source=./ai_database_agent_dagger_pipeline` to scaffold new project

 4. duplicate `.env.sample` and rename as `.env` and input your OpenAI API key

-5. start dagger shell `dagger`
+5. `cd` into this directory, start dagger shell `dagger`

 6. run `ask-agent tcp://localhost:5432 "staff" "what are the staff names?"`, you should see output like below:
 ![alt text](image.png)